giomatfois62/rofi-github/README.md

 # rofi-github
 rofi-github is a rofi menu to search and display github repositories.
-Selected repository can be opened in the default web browser or cloned locally in a folder of choice (by default in *$HOME/Downloads/*).
+Selected repositories can be opened in the default web browser or cloned locally in a folder of choice (by default in *$HOME/Downloads/*).

 ![Screenshot](https://github.com/giomatfois62/rofi-github/blob/main/screenshot.png)